markusressel/py-image-dedup/README.md

 In the first phase the elasticsearch backend is checked against the current filesystem state, cleaning up database entries of files that no longer exist.
-This will speed up queries made lateron.
+This will speed up queries made later on.

 ### Phase 2 - Counting files